Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients

 \end{proposition}

-Finally, we give a Proposition concerning the composition of $n$ FIOs, which is a simplified version of Theorem 10.6.8 in \cite{kumano-go}, referring to \cite{kumano-go} for the details. \begin{proposition} For $1\leq j\leq n$, let $P_{j,\phi_j}$ be FIOs with phase functions $\phi_j$ and symbols $p_j\in S^{m_j}$.
+Finally, we give a proposition concerning the composition of $n$ FIOs, which is a simplified version of Theorem 10.6.8 in \cite{kumano-go}, referring to \cite{kumano-go} for the details. \begin{proposition} For $1\leq j\leq n$, let $P_{j,\phi_j}$ be FIOs with phase functions $\phi_j$ and symbols $p_j\in S^{m_j}$.
 There exist a symbol $p$ of order $m=m_1+\ldots+m_n$ and a phase function $\phi$ such that $(P_{1,\phi_1}\cdots P_{n,\phi_n})(x,D_x)=p_{\phi}(x,D_x),$ and moreover for every integer $\ell\geq 0$ there exists a constant $C_\ell>0$ and an integer $\ell'\geq 0$ such that

 \end{proposition} The phase function of the composition $P_{1,\phi_1}\cdots P_{n,\phi_n}$ can be explicitly computed, see Section 4.5 in \cite{kumano-go}, especially formulas (5.4) and (5.5).
-In the statement of Proposition \ref{prop:productFIO} we focus only on formula \eqref{simbprodFIO} which will be crucial in the proof of the main theorem of this paper, without being precise about the phase function $\phi$, which will not be used in our computations.
+In the statement of Proposition \ref{prop:productFIO} we focus only on formula \eqref{simbprodFIO} which is crucial in the construction of the fundamental solution, without being precise about the phase function $\phi$, which will not be used in our computations.

 We conclude this section with a remark that comments on the two concepts of fundamental solutions to PDEs that we deal with in this article.

 \begin{remark} In this paper we are going to construct the fundamental solution to an initial value problem (in the sense of \cite[Section 10.7]{kumano-go}) of the form